rainier-arjona/node_assignments/02 - TypeScript/06 - Debugging.md

 1. Read through the directions below.
 2. Complete the necessary debugging tasks as outlined.
-3. Submit your corrected code for evaluation.
+3. Submit your GitHub URL with your corrected code for evaluation.

 **Evaluation Criteria & Learning Objectives:**

-- Identify and correct type-related errors in TypeScript code
+- **Identify and correct type-related errors in TypeScript code:** Ensure that all type errors are addressed and the code compiles correctly.
-- Properly use type annotations and type inference
+- **Properly use type annotations and type inference:** Apply correct type annotations and leverage TypeScript's type inference capabilities.
-- Correctly define and use functions with typed parameters and return values
+- **Correctly define and use functions with typed parameters and return values:** Ensure that function parameters and return values are correctly typed and handled.
-- Properly use interfaces to describe object shapes
+- **Properly use interfaces to describe object shapes:** Define and implement interfaces accurately to describe object structures.
-- Correctly implement union types
+- **Correctly implement union types:** Use union types appropriately to handle different types of data.

----

 **Directions**

-### 1. Debugging Variables and Type Annotations
+**1. Debugging Variables and Type Annotations**

-### Problem 1:
+*Problem 1:*

 The following code has type errors.
 Fix the errors to ensure the code compiles and runs correctly.

 ```tsx
 let username: string = 123;
 let isStudent: boolean = "true";
 let score: number = null;
 let data: any = undefined;

 console.log(username, isStudent, score, data);

 ```

-2. Debugging Functions and Parameters
+**2. Debugging Functions and Parameters**

-### Problem 2:
+*Problem 2:*

 The following code has errors related to function parameters and return types.
 Fix the errors.

 ```tsx
 function add(a: number, b: string): number {
     return a + b;
 }